searls/jasmine-given/README.md

 **[Download the latest version here](https://github.com/searls/jasmine-given/archives/master)**.

+The basic idea behind the "*-given" meme is a humble acknowledgement of given-when-then as the best English language analogue we have to arrange-act-assert.
+With rspec and jasmine, we often approximate "given-when-then" with "let-beforeEach-it" (noting that jasmine lacks `let`).

+The big idea is "why approximate given-when-then, when we could actually just use them?"

+The small idea is "if we couldn't write so English along with our `it` blocks then we'd be encouraged to write cleaner, clearer matchers to articulate our expectations."

+Both ideas are pretty cool.
+Thanks, Jim!

 ## Example (CoffeeScript)

-jasmine-given looks *much* nicer in CoffeeScript, so I'll show that example:
+Oh, and jasmine-given looks *much* nicer in CoffeeScript, so I'll show that example:

 ``` coffeescript